 - Typical MOQ: 100 to 300 units per style for jersey basics; 150 to 500 for fleece and heavier knits

-- Certifications: Commonly holds OEKO-TEX Standard 100 and GOTS for organic programs (verify directly per project)
+- Certifications commonly held: OEKO-TEX Standard 100, GOTS for organic programs (verify per project)

 - Best for: Small-to-mid volume brands producing jersey and fleece basics with tight color and fit tolerances.
 Strong on garment-dyed work.

-- Differentiator: Located inside Portugal's densest knit cluster, which means short fabric-sourcing distances and easy coordination with adjacent dyehouses.
-We've sourced multiple D2C streetwear brands here since 2023 with consistent first-piece approval rates.
+- What makes them different: Located inside Portugal's densest knit cluster, which means short fabric-sourcing distances and easy coordination with adjacent dyehouses.
+We've placed multiple D2C streetwear brands here since 2023 with consistent first-piece approval rates.

 2. Calvelex